YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/AudioPlayer.md

 ## ReportPlaybackState event {#ReportPlaybackState}

 Reports to CIC the current playback state of the client.
-If the [`AudioPlayer.ExpectReportPlaybackState`](#ExpectReportPlaybackState) directive is received from CIC, the client must send the `AudioPlayer.ReportPlaybackState` event to CIC.
+If the [`AudioPlayer.ExpectReportPlaybackState`](#ExpectReportPlaybackState) directive is received from CIC, the client must send the `AudioPlayer.ReportPlaybackState` event message to CIC.

 ### Context fields